-Taxation can be a divisive line between tribes and surrounding states
+Taxation can be a divisive issue between tribes and surrounding states

-There’s a major distinction between the terms “Native American” and “Native American tribe.”
-Adding that one word—tribe—differentiates between an individual and a sovereign entity.
+The United States tax code distinguishes between the terms “Native American” and “Native American tribe.”
+Adding the word "tribe" differentiates between an individual and a sovereign entity.
 As a sovereign entity, a tribe governs itself.
 It’s effectively an independent nation, even though it's located on American soil.

 Native American tribes aren't obligated to pay taxes to the U.S. government, but the same rule doesn't apply to tribe members.

 Native American tribe members have been granted U.S. citizenship since 1924, and they must pay taxes on their incomes.
-But there are some exceptions, just as there are for non-Indian citizens.
+But there are some exceptions, just as there are for other citizens.

-Native Americans don’t pay taxes sources of income that derive from government benefits.
-This income must represent “general welfare” payments provided for by a governmental program, such as Welfare or Social Security Supplemental Income.
+Native Americans don’t pay taxes on sources of income that derive from government benefits.
+This income must represent “general welfare” payments provided for by a governmental program, such as Welfare or Supplemental Security Income.
 Payments can't be made in exchange for services of any kind.
 They become taxable if they are.
-American Indians who have earned income must pay taxes like anyone else.
+American Indians who have earned income must pay federal income tax.

-Native Americans do not receive financial assistance from the federal government based simply on the fact that they're Native Americans.
+Native Americans do not receive financial assistance from the federal government based solely on the fact that they are Native Americans.

 The Debate Over State Sales Taxes

-This enables them to sell things like tobacco and gasoline much cheaper than that convenience store or gas station across the tribal territorial line, particularly in states that have "extra" gasoline and tobacco taxes over and above their regular sales tax.
-If you lived in one of these areas and you had a choice, where would you buy your cigarettes or fuel up your car?
+This enables tribes to sell things like tobacco and gasoline much cheaper than that convenience store or gas station across the tribal territorial line, particularly in states that have "extra" gasoline and tobacco taxes over and above their regular sales tax.

-Logically, many non-Indian consumers cross over onto tribal lands to make these purchases when it’s at all feasible, and states take the position that this cheats them out of sales tax revenues.
+To take advantage of this, many non-Indian consumers cross over onto tribal lands to make these purchases.
+Many states take the position that this cheats them out of sales tax revenues.

 At least one state—New York—has revised its tax code to allow it to levy sales taxes on tobacco products sold on Seneca and Cayuga tribal lands.
 The state can’t impose the tax on tribe members who purchase there, but it takes the position that it can tax non-members who buy tobacco products on these reservations.
 A federal U.S. District Court judge agreed in January 2018.

-And then there’s Nebraska.
-The Winnebago tribe makes its own tobacco products.
-The facility was the subject of a raid by the Bureau of Alcohol, Tobacco and Firearms (ATF) on Jan.
-20, 2018, based on the terms of the Contraband Cigarette Trafficking Act (CCTA).
+In Nebraska, the Winnebago tribe makes its own tobacco products.
+The production facility was the subject of a raid by the Bureau of Alcohol, Tobacco and Firearms (ATF) on January 20, 2018, based on the terms of the Contraband Cigarette Trafficking Act (CCTA).
 The raid was intended to gather documents and information relating to the distribution and taxation of Winnebago tobacco products.

 The federal government took the position that the CCTA mandated that the Winnebago tribe must turn these records over.
 The tribe disagreed, stating that it wasn't subject to federal law, and it refused to turn over the documentation, resulting in the raid.

-Tribes are also exempt from state income taxes because they’re sovereign—they’re not technically part of the states that abut their reservation lands.
-The IGRA prohibits states from levying income taxes on the tribes themselves, but tribes are free to negotiate their own contracts with their surrounding states to allow taxation of the gaming institutions themselves—a gray area indeed.
+Tribes are exempt from state income taxes because they’re sovereign—they’re not technically part of the states that abut their reservation lands.
+The IGRA prohibits states from levying income taxes on the tribes themselves, but tribes are free to negotiate their own contracts with their surrounding states to allow taxation of the gaming institutions themselves.